DanielSchuette/DanielSchuette.github.io/_posts/2020-04-18-float-parsing-with-fsm.md

     return res;
 }
 ```
-Finally, we combine all variables into the final result. `res` is negated if necessary and corrected for the precision value in `prec`.
+After the machine has stopped, we combine all variables into the final result. `res` is negated if necessary and corrected for the precision value in `prec`.
 Lastly, `res` is multiplied with the exponent and returned.
+In the complete code listing below, we also iterate over the array of valid string representations of floats from the introduction above and assert, that the machine's result is correct.

 # Conclusion